-Pipe boring is used to install pipes under obstacles such as roads, buildings, and wetlands.
-This means that we can install pipes under very busy intersections, or in fully landscaped areas, without having to disrupt traffic or the need to dig a trench through your yard.
+Pipe boring is used to install pipes under obstacles such as roads, buildings, sidewalks, or wetlands.
+This means we can install pipes without the need to dig a trench in your yard.

 Depending on the size of the bore, our trenchless sewer repair team in Tacoma will use one of two pieces of equipment: